olendorf/t_and_v_jekyll-revealjs/README.md

-# jekyll-reveal.js
+# Teaching and Vizualization Studio Jekyll/Reveal.js Slide Framework

-A Jekyll-based framework for creating presentations based on Reveal.js and Markdown.
+This is a port of the Jekyll-based framework for creating presentations based on Reveal.js and Markdown called [Jekyll-revealjs](https://github.com/dploeger/jekyll-reveal.js).
+This port makes a few changes to Jekyll-Reveal to facilitate creating presentations for the Teaching and Vizualization Studio, but otherwise is the same.
+The documenation here likeiwse is mostly borrowed from Jekyll-Reveal with changes as needed.
+It is recommended you visit [Reveal.js](https://github.com/hakimel/reveal.js/) for their excellent documentation on the Reveal slides framework.

 - [Introduction](#introduction)
 - [Howto](#howto)